aws-samples/sample-allotrope-as-a-service/README.md

 - Nova BioProfile FLEX2 (solution analyzer)
 - Charles River EndoScan-V (endotoxin testing)

+> **Example implementation**: See [sample-laboratory-data-transformation-mcp](https://github.com/aws-samples/sample-laboratory-data-transformation-mcp) for a reference implementation showing how to use AI to generate instrument data-to-ASM converter scripts.

 ## 🔐 Security & Compliance

 - **No Data Persistence**: Files processed in-memory only